Renting vs. Buying a House: Advantages & Disadvantages

 Building Equity

 With every mortgage payment that you make, you are building equity or the value of your home that you actually own.
-That equity can offer significant value that you can use when buying another home, making repairs on your home, or even if you need a large sum of money for another major expense.
+That home equity can offer significant value that you can use when buying another home, making repairs on your home, or even if you need a large sum of money for another major expense.
+As home values increase, your home equity increases too.

 Tax Breaks

-As a homeowner, you are eligible for a few tax breaks, including being able to write off the interest you paid on your home and possibly deduct your private mortgage insurance.
+As a homeowner, you are eligible for a tax break or two, including being able to write off the interest you paid on your home and possibly deduct your private mortgage insurance.

 While buying a home can be rewarding and exciting, there are also some disadvantages that come along with homeownership.
 It’s important to be realistic about the downsides of owning a home so you can decide if it’s the right option for you.